Psalm 129 – Afflicted Yet Confident in God’s Deliverance

 i.
 Some take offence at the prayer the Psalmist made against the enemies of Israel, yet there is really no basis for such offence.
 “It is striking in this case at least how mild these imprecations are.
 The psalmist is not asking that those who have harmed Israel be sent to hell, or even that they experience the same sufferings they have inflicted on others.
 He asks only that they and their designs might not prosper.”
 (Boice)

 ii.
 “At the heart of high and holy patriotism there must ever burn a divine anger with all that is opposed to the purpose and plan of God.
-To hate Zion is the hate God.
+To hate Zion is to hate God.
 To tolerate those who do so, is to be confederate with their wickedness.”
 (Morgan)

 iii.
 This is “a proper wish, and contains within it no trace of personal ill-will.
 We desire their welfare as men, their downfall as traitors.
 Let their conspiracies be confounded, their policies be turned back.
 How can we wish prosperity to those who would destroy that which is dearest to our hearts?”
 (Spurgeon)